← Back to home

 What is the difference between Browserbase and Tailscale?

-Both compete on the same themes — ai-agents — within Infra & APIs.
+They serve adjacent needs but don't currently overlap on shipped themes.
 Tailscale is currently shipping more aggressively (velocity 6.3 vs 0.8), with 1 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Is Browserbase better than Tailscale?